Jan Doliwa

 In March 1331, the bishop, together with the Archbishop of Gniezno and the Cracow bishop, were appointed by the Pope to be the executors of the atonement to be given to the Chełmno bishopric for the losses suffered, and in the event of a refusal they had the right to lay a curse on the order.
-In July of the same year, the Teutonic invasion ravaged the bishop's estate - destroying Słupca and many villages belonging to the bishop, as well as many other cities in Greater Poland, such as Pyzdry, Środa Wielkopolska and Kostrzyn, where churches were burnt.
+In July of the same year, the Teutonic invasion ravaged the bishop's estate, destroying Słupca and many villages belonging to the bishop, as well as many other cities in Greater Poland, such as Pyzdry, Środa Wielkopolska and Kostrzyn, where churches were burnt.
 In the Warsaw trial, the court found that the damage, without the temptation of the temples, amounted to 8,200 silver fines.
-After the death of Łokietek, the bishop concelebrated the coronation mass of Casimir the Great.
+After the death of Łokietek, the bishop celebrated the coronation mass of Casimir the Great.

-During his term of office, the parish church in Krerów was founded, the estate of the bishops lying in both Greater Poland and Mazovia was merged, several villages were located, and a privilege for millers in the estate of the diocese was issued.
+During his term of office, the parish church in Krerówo was founded, the estate of the bishops lying in both Greater Poland and Mazovia was merged, and a privilege for millers in the estate of the diocese was issued.
 The modern bishop calendar of Włocławek described him as a good and generous man, while Jan Długosz showed him in a negative way, accusing him of extravagance and lack of care for those in need.